The King Male Fern

 Height: 4 feet

 Graceful, arching fronds with curiously twisted foliage, each leaflet divided at the tips; attractive fiddleheads unfurl in spring; keep evenly moist, provides habitat and shelter for birds and bees

-The King Male Fern's twisted ferny compound leaves remain green in colour throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+The King Male Fern is primarily valued in the landscape or garden for its cascading habit of growth.
+Its twisted ferny compound leaves remain green in colour throughout the year.

 The King Male Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 The King Male Fern is recommended for the following landscape applications;